Easy Glue Resist Art on Canvas (with Watercolor Paint)

 Optional: Add Salt

-Add a few pinches of salt in spaces that are really saturated with color.
+Add a few pinches of salt to areas that are highly saturated with color.

 Step 5: Let Dry